Can I ride horses on a Pennsylvania rail trail?

 View general trail info at TrailLink: Lebanon Valley Rail Trail

-I’m not clear why part of this is still considered the Conewago Recreation Trail (in Lancaster county).
-It should just be one trail.
+I’m not clear why this trail still goes by two names, with it Conewago Recreation Trail (in Lancaster county).
+It should just be treated as one trail because users sure don’t care what county they are in.
 Get it together, folks!

-I’m itching to take our first ride across a lenticular truss bridge 🙂
+I’m itching to take our first ride across a lenticular truss bridge while visiting the Swatara Trail 🙂

 Read more at TrailLink: Swatara Trail

-One of the original “big” trails at 27+ miles, this trails extends all the way from the city of York to the Mason-Dixon line, where it continues as the Northern Central Trail in Maryland (now renamed for somebody I never heard of).
+One of the original “big” trails at 27+ miles, this trails extends all the way from the city of York to the Mason-Dixon line, where it continues as the Northern Central Railroad Trail in Maryland (now renamed for someone nobody has ever heard of).
 Thankfully both trails allow horses, though you probably want to avoid the urban section at the north end in the city of York, most of which I believe is now asphalted.
+There is a short tunnel on the York county section.

 Notice that there is an operating steam train at New Freedom near the southern end.
 Train runs on tracks immediately adjacent to the trail, which might allow for some interesting desensitization opportunities!
 Or instant death 🙂